cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-12-21-dynamic-programming-classics.md

 ---
 layout: post
 title:  Dynamic Programming
-subtitle: A Handful of Representative Problems Solved
+subtitle: A handful of representative problems solved
 tags: programming
 description: All software engineers should be able to understand dynamic programming.
 I give a curated list of very representative problems and explain their solutions.
 published: true